sminocha/text-generation-GAN/README.md

 ## Download

-GET PIPELINE FROM RYAN TO FIGURE OUT STEPS TO GET SST PREPROCESSING

 1. Download SST dataset in this way....
 2. Remove the zip files.
 3. then simply run this command to turn SST PTB trees into sentences with corresponding sentiment label